 Havasupai Trail: 10 miles

 Off the beaten path but unbelievably beautiful, the Havasupai Trail from Hualapai Hilltop to the Village of Supai makes for a comfortable day hike through Havasu Canyon, at the heart of Havasupai Tribal Lands, where you’ll spy the turquoise, cascading waterfalls of Havasu Falls.
-This trail is not within Grand Canyon National Park, but on the Havasupai Indian Reservation.
+This trail is not within Grand Canyon National Park but on the Havasupai Indian Reservation.
 Hike down into the canyon and spend the night at one of the most amazing campgrounds you will ever see, just outside of the Supai village.
-Or stay at the Havasupai Lodge.
-Reservations for both the lodge and the campground must be made in advance.
+Or stay at the Havasupai Lodge, which requires advance reservations.

 For More Information